Minimum Admission Scores

 The Erasmus programme isn't ideal for med students in my opinion.
 There are difficulties having

-you got in foreign universities when you come back,
+your Italian professors accept the grades you got in foreign universities when you come back,

 and the dedicated Erasmus personnel can only help to a point.
 Typically people apply to go on